eremite/notes/mac_os_x_dislikes.md

 * back/forward buttons don't work on external mouse
 * Home doesn't work on external keyboard
 * Numlock on external keyboard doesn't work as I'd expect
+* No middle click with magic mouse (and no cusotmization options)
+* No fewer bugs than other OSes.

 ## Apps